tyconsulting/blog.tyang.github.io/_posts/2012-11-22-group-maintenance-mode-powershell-script-updated.md

 #duration has to be between 5 minutes and 2 years
 IF ($DurationInMinutes -lt 5 -or $DurationInMinutes -gt 1051200) {
- Write-Host &quot;Invalid Duration entered. the duration has to be between 5 minutes and 2 years!&quot;
+ Write-Host "Invalid Duration entered. the duration has to be between 5 minutes and 2 years!"
  $host.setShouldExit(1)
 }